 How to invest in Chinese stocks

-The above China tech stocks are all available to trade on our Next Generation online trading platform.
-Traders can choose between opening a spread betting or CFD trading account, which are both derivative products that allow traders to open positions and bet on price movements of the underlying asset, rather than holding physical ownership of the assets.
-To determine which product is more suitable for your trading style and personality, read our analysis on the differences between spread betting vs CFDs.
+The China tech stocks discussed above are all available to trade on our online trading platform.
+Traders can choose between opening a spread betting or CFD trading account.
+Both spread bets and contracts for difference (CFDs) are financial derivative products that allow traders to speculate on the price movements of financial instruments, without owning the underlying assets.
+To determine which product suits your trading style, read our summary of the differences between spread betting vs CFDs.

-You can gain access to Chinese stocks using our derivative instrument, the Hong Kong 50, which is based on Hong Kong’s leading stock market index, where most of the major stocks in this article are listed.
-Read further specifications for the Hong Kong 50 – Cash.
+Prefer indices to stock-picking?
+You can trade on an index of Chinese stocks by trading our derivative instrument, the Hong Kong 50, which is based on Hong Kong’s leading stock market, the Hang Seng Index.
+Learn more about the Hong Kong 50 here.

 China Tech share basket